-My ideas about irreducible complexity and intelligent design are entirely my own.
-They certainly are not in any sense endorsed by either Lehigh University in general or the Department of Biological Sciences in particular.
-In fact, most of my colleagues in the Department strongly disagree with them.
+My arguments about irreducible complexity and intelligent design are my own, and are not endorsed either by Lehigh University in general or by the Department of Biological Sciences in particular.

 Behe, M. J. 2013.
 Getting There First: An Evolutionary Rate Advantage for Adaptive Loss-of-Function Mutations.
 Biological Information: New Perspectives, edited by R. J. Marks II, M. J. Behe, W. A. Dembski, and B. L. Gordon.
 World Scientific Publishing, Hong Kong, 450-473.